 High School Fall Baseball

-⚾️- What - Tryout for the 2023 Catalyst Fall Baseball Program.
+⚾️ What - Tryout for the Catalyst High School Fall Baseball Program 2026

 Catalyst Now Attending AZ Fall Classic

-We are very excited to step our fall teams up even another level this year as our top team will be attending the Arizona Senior Fall Classic!
+We are very excited to have our top 18u team awarded a bid in the Arizona Senior Fall Classic!

 Image